mfreeborn/heliocron/README.md

 * #### poll
   Display whether the current local time is one of 'day', 'civil_twilight', 'nautical_twilight', 'astronomical_twilight' or 'night'.

-  If `--date` is specified as an option, it is ignored in favour of using the current local day.
+  If `--date` is specified as an option, it is ignored in favour of using the current local date.